 Although the option pool seems really small, flame cutting still has its place cemented in the manufacturing industry due to its relatively low cost of cutting.

-Another side to consider here is the cost of material.
+Another side to consider here is the cost of materials.
 Those really thick plates or blocks are always, if possible, made from carbon steels anyway to lower costs.
 So even if the material limitations are quite tight, they leave a lot of suitable work for flame cutters.

 Get your metal fabrication quote in seconds